test-bdd/test-js/docs/api.md

 ### Parameters

-- `result`: The value to be compared to.
+- `actual`: The value to be compared to.

 ### Return Value

-`Confirm`; a function that takes the value passed to `expect` and compares it to `result`.
+`Confirm`; a function that takes the value passed to `expect` and compares it to `actual`.

 ### Examples 8